 Carbon nanotubes, whose discovery dates back to 1991, are compounds of carbon atoms in a hexagonal arrangement cylinders regular and firm at the ends by a hemispherical cap.
 They have remarkable mechanical and electronic properties and have important potential applications in many fields, composite high strength materials, sensors and optical and electronic devices, through the catalysts, batteries and fuel cells.

-The method developed by the researchers is based on plasma technology.
-The term "thermal plasmas" refers to the characteristic state of a thermodynamic equilibrium existing between electrons, ions, atoms and molecules.
-Thermal plasmas typically show temperatures between 4000 ° C and 25 000 ° C and are created by electric arcs or by magnetic induction.
+The method developed by the researchers based on plasma technology.
+The term "thermal plasmas" refers to the characteristic of an existing state thermodynamic equilibrium between electrons, ions, atoms and molecules.
+Thermal plasmas generally show temperatures between 4000 25 000 ° C and ° C are created by electric arcs or magnetic induction.

 According to researchers, unlike current production processes that limit the use of carbon nanotubes, their method will increase the production of industrial levels.
 The Quebec is also an important player in the field of thermal plasmas in the world.